Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 No matter how you remove the footer disclaimer, don’t forget to click on ‘Publish’ to make the change live on your site.

-If you’re using a block theme, then you can remove the footer disclaimer using Full Site Editing (FSE) and the block editor.
+If you are using a block-enabled WordPress theme, then you can remove the footer disclaimer using Full Site Editing (FSE).

 This is a quick and easy way to remove the ‘Powered by’ credit across your entire site, although it won’t work with all themes.